 The Research subdivision publishes macro research on the Icelandic economy and its developments and equity research on individual companies and industry sectors.
 The Research subdivision also publishes regular forecasts and updates on key economic issues and covers companies listed on NASDAQ Iceland.
-In addition, the Research subdivision holds regular conferences and presentations, at which new research and reports produced by the Research subdivision are presented, such as economic forecasts, analyses of the real estate market, analyses of the finances of various municipalities as well as various other industry sectors.
+In addition, the Research subdivision holds regular conferences and presentations, at which new research and reports produced by the Research subdivision are presented.
+These include economic forecasts, analyses of the real estate market and analyses of the finances of various municipalities as well as various other industry sectors.

-As more domestic initial public offerings take place, the Research subdivision is also focusing on providing customers of the Investment Banking division and the Asset Management division with research reports, presentations, opinions, memoranda or data analysis on listed companies and companies planning to go public in the near future, specific economic issues or customer pitches.
-The Research subdivision is independent of the other divisions of the Bank and had 6 analysts as of 31 December 2016.
+The Research subdivision provides support to the Capital Markets, Asset Management and Corporate Finance teams by providing their customers with research reports, presentations, opinions, memoranda or data analysis on listed companies and companies planning to go public in the near future.
+It also provides analysis on specific economic issues and assists with sales meetings with customers.
+The Research subdivision is independent in its research and analysis.
+It had 6 analysts as of 31 December 2017.